Exempt Administrative Staff Handbook

-From ½ day up to a maximum of three days paid leave will be available for the death of grandparents, grandparents-in- law, brother or sister, brother or sister-in- law, step brother or sister, grandchild.
+Up to a maximum of three days paid leave will be available for the death of grandparents, grandparents-in- law, step-grandparents, brother or sister, brother or sister-in- law, step brother or sister, grandchild.

-From ½ day up to a maximum of one day paid leave is available for the death of an aunt, uncle, niece, or nephew.
+Up to a maximum of one day paid leave is available for the death of an aunt, uncle, aunt-in-law, uncle-in-law, niece, or nephew.

 The rights of workers to take leaves-of- absence to serve in the military are governed by federal laws.
 Reservist on active duty will be eligible for College pay equal to the difference between their military salary and their current College salary.

 Employees who are called to serve on jury duty during their normal work schedule will be compensated for the difference between pay for the jury duty and their regular College pay.
 Normally the College will issue regular pay for the time absent and employees will be responsible for assigning payment received for jury duty to the College (via Payroll Office) as a reimbursement for time already paid.
 An employee is expected to report for regular College work when temporarily excused from attendance at court.
 The employee's supervisor must be advised of any absences due to jury duty and the employee’s timecard must accurately report the time taken for jury duty.